How to Make LMs Strong Node Classifiers?: Conclusion

 \section{Conclusion}

-We introduce a novel framework \model for node classification on Text-Attributed Graphs (TAGs) via text-to-text instruction-tuning.
+We introduce a novel framework \model for node classification on TAGs via text-to-text instruction-tuning.
 Our approach is built upon two key innovations: (1) topological and semantic retrieval of relevant nodes and (2) a lightweight GNN textual guidance.
-Extensive experimental results demonstrated the effectiveness of our framework, which consistently outperformed the best text-output node classifiers while achieving performance comparable to SOTA vector-output node classifiers.
+Extensive experimental results demonstrated (1) the effectiveness of our framework, which consistently outperformed the best text-output node classifiers while achieving performance comparable to SOTA vector-output node classifiers, and (2) the flexibility of \model, which can be jointly trained over multiple datasets without performance drop.
 These findings suggest a promising direction for harnessing the power of LMs in graph learning tasks.